AAS 101 A: Introduction to Asian American Studies

 Catalog Description:

 Provides an introduction to the interdisciplinary study of Asian Americans and Pacific Islanders in the United States.
 Examines issues of race, class, gender, and sexuality, immigration/migration, citizenship, labor, racialization, exclusion, social and political activism and social movements, family, community-building, war, imperialism, sovereignty, (post) colonialisms, transnationalism, culture, and creative expressions.
+Course overlaps with: BIS 257 and T SOC 270.

 GE Requirements Met: